burnskp/ansible-homelab/README.md

-- ansible_user: configures the ansible user so that ansible can be run in a more automated fashion
+- ansible_user: configures the ansible user so that ansible can be run in a more automated fashion unattended-upgrades
-- pve_updates: configures non-subscription PVE repos and enables unattended-upgrades
+- pve_ceph: Installs ceph and configures it with two pools, kubernetes and pve, and a cephFS named iso
+- pve_cluster: creates a PVE cluster and joins all the nodes that run the role
 - pve_disable_nag: disables the nag pop up in the proxmox web-ui
+- pve_updates: configures non-subscription PVE repos and enables

 ## Playbooks